-Here a list of field names.
+Here you have a list of field names.
 Only the email field, named “ne”, is required, since the simplest form you can use if the one with only an email address.

 <input type="checkbox" name="nl" value="X">Preference name

-The field value X must be a preference number and that preference must be set as active on form fields panel (either as to be collected on profile edit page or on subscription form).
-There is a reason for that: a preference marked as not active can still be used by administrators to classify users and to send emails to ones with that “private” preference active – but such a private preference should never be modifiable by subscribers.
+The field value “X” must be a preference number and that preference must be set as active on form fields panel (either as to be collected on profile edit page or on subscription form).
+There is a reason for that: a preference marked as “not active” can still be used by administrators to classify users and to send emails to the ones with that “private” preference active – but such a private preference should never be modifiable by subscribers.

 The profile fields, npX, are always stored as texts so a text type field is perfect.
-You can even use a select (drop down list) HTML field as is configurable on form fields panel.
-Here some examples for profile fields (on example we suppose to collect the profile number 1 so we use the name np1).
+You can even use a select (dropdown list) HTML field as it is configurable on form fields panel.
+Here some examples of profile fields (for example, we suppose to collect the profile number 1 so we use the name np1):